kiarazhu/LED-Chaser/README.md

 - Back and Forth

 ### <a href="Cascading-LEDs/README.md"> Cascading LEDs </a>
-- Left Cascade
+- Left Cascading
-- Right Cascade
+- Right Cascading

 ### <a href="LED-Train/README.md"> LED Trains </a>
 - Left Train